kish1/krawll/README.md

 # krawll
-Web crawling made easy.
+Web crawling made easy for Pythonistas.
 Just supply extractor and terminator functions to this higher-order function and let krawll do the rest.

 # How to use krawll